REQUEST A QUOTE

 What Is Illegal Dumping?

-(Illegal dumping is also called “fly tipping,” a term that’s especially popular in the UK.)
+(Illegal dumping is also called “fly tipping,” a term used in the UK.)

 Health and Safety Hazards